zacanger/niddesa/text/generated-translations/mahaniddesa/05-sinhala-google.md

-Are skilled in certain masses, skilled in relics, skilled in institutions The masters of the Paticcasamuppada are the masters of the Satipatthnas The clever ones are the masters of the limbs, the masters of the senses, the masters of powers The masters of the Bojangs are the masters of the path, the masters of the fruit, the masters of Nirvana Even if you say so.
+Are skilled in certain masses, skilled in relics, skilled in institutions The masters of the Paticcasamuppada are the masters of the Satipatthnas The clever ones are the masters of the limbs, the masters of the senses, the masters of powers The masters of the Bojangs are the masters of the path, the masters of the fruit, the masters of Nibbana Even if you say so.
 This is a bond, this is a bond, this is a bond, this is a mess Even if you say so.
 This is stated.
 Even if it is used in this way.